azaghal/factorio-personal-logistics-templates/README.md

 Valid personal logistics requests blueprints contain only constant combinators, with signals specifying minimum and maximum values for personal logistics requests.

-Each constant combinator represents a single line of slots in the personal logistics requests configuration.
-Constant combinators are laid-out in columns of up to ten, and each column is read from left to right.
-For example:
+Each constant combinator represents a single slot in the personal logistics requests configuration.
+Constant combinators are read from top to bottom and from left to right.
+Normally they will be laid-out aligned rows, with each row consisting out of 10 combinators (mapping directly to the layout in personal logistics requests window).

--   Constant combinator in first column, first row corresponds to first row of personal logistics requests slots.
--   Constant combinator in first column, second row corresponds to second row of personal logistics requests slots.
--   Constant combinator in second column, first row corresponds to eleventh row of personal logistics requests slots.

-In an individual constant combinator, the top ten signals correspond to minimum values, while bottom ten signals correspond to maximum values for a particular item request slot (in a single row).
-The item type for top and bottom slot in a column must match.
+Each constant combinator has minimum and maximum values specified in the first slot of the first and second row (respectively).
+The mod will tolerate if minimum/maximum values are swapped around.
+Both slots must be defined, and must have the matching items.
+No other slots can be defined.

 Since constant combinators use _signed_ 32-bit integers, and personal logistics slots use _unsigned_ 32-bit integers, overflowing values are stored as negative values, with -1 corresponding to 2147483648, and -2147483648 corresponding to 4294967296.
 The 4294967296 (-2147483648) value specifically corresponds to infinte amount in a personal logistics request.